BANDS AND CLUBS

 There are many benefits to learning a musical instrument.
 As well as developing instrumental and vocal skills, learning how to play an instrument also helps students to improve many core skills such as memory, co-ordination, self-discipline, motivation, time management, team work, confidence, creativity and imagination .

-Instrumental tuition on a specific agreed instrument is given to two groups of seven students learning in 30 minute sessions.
-We agree the instrument to be learnt with the school, subject to availability of sufficient instruments and tutors, and the instrumental learning already available in school.
+Instrumental tuition on a specific agreed instrument is given to two groups of between seven and ten students learning in 30 minute sessions.
+We agree the instrument to be learnt with the school, subject to availability of sufficient instruments and tutors, and instrumental learning is already available in school.

 Our ‘wrap around’ services also support the learning process, such as projects and events to take part in.